 Photo by Claire Ritz, Courtesy of Artist and Lehmann Maupin

-Since this project is by no means an extensive survey of Black artists today, an Open Reply form will be included at the IG Story’s end, and a resulting compilation at this post’s end, an advantage of exhibiting within the flexible and transformative digital realm.
+Note: Honoring Black Artists is a collection of works by Black artists hailing from various backgrounds, geographies, genders, sexual orientations, and faiths.
+Since this project is by no means an extensive survey of Black artists today, an Open Reply form will be included at the IG Story’s end for anyone to submit comments and suggestions.
+A compilation will be added to this post’s end–a distinct advantage of exhibiting within a flexible and transformative digital realm such as social media.

 Photo Courtesy of Artist and Library Street Collective